FerryTime/HackTheCommute/README.md

     - People have a better travel experience by knowing what to expect
     - From this app, it can build more real time information for WSF, which can inform policy makers
 4. Implementation & Sustainability.
-    - Imp and substained can depend on advertising to ferry commuters
+    - Can depend on advertising to ferry commuters
       - From feedback, interest seems high
     - Moving forward - need realtime assessment for people "up stream" of the toll booth
       - Utilization of GPS location